Court in Myanmar again finds Suu Kyi guilty of corruption

 Suu Kyi was the de facto head of government, holding the title of state counsellor.
 Win Myint, who was president in her government, was a co-defendant in the same case.

-Friday’s verdict in the purpose-built courtroom in the main prison on the outskirts of the capital, Naypyitaw, was made known by a legal official who insisted on anonymity for fear of being punished by the authorities.
+Friday’s verdict, delivered on the outskirts of the capital Naypyitaw, was made known by a legal official who insisted on anonymity for fear of being punished by the authorities.
 The trial was closed to the media, diplomats and spectators, and her lawyers were barred by a gag order from talking about it.

 The legal official said Suu Kyi received sentences of three years for each of four charges, to be served concurrently, and four years for the charge related to the helicopter purchase, for a total of seven years.
 Win Myint received the same sentences.

+Win Myat Aye, at the center of the case, escaped arrest and is now Minister of Humanitarian Affairs and Disaster Management in the National Unity Government, established by the military's opponents as a parallel administration by elected legislators who were barred from taking their seats when the army seized power last year.
+The military has declared NUG to be an outlawed “terrorist organization.”

-The defendants denied all the charges, and her lawyers are expected to appeal in the coming days.
+The defendants denied all charges, and her lawyers are expected to appeal in the coming days.
+The official also said both Suu Kyi and Win Myint appeared to be in good health.

+Cases against Suu Kyi were manufactured and court verdicts predetermined by the military, Phil Robertson, deputy Asia director of Human Rights Watch, said in an emailed statement.

+“Due process and a free and fair trial were never remotely possible under the circumstances of this political persecution against her," he added.

 The end of the court cases against Suu Kyi, at least for now, raises the possibility that she would be allowed outside visitors, which she has been denied since she was detained.

-The U.N. announced after its special envoy, Noeleen Heyzer, met in August with Senior Gen. Min Aung Hlaing, the head of Myanmar’s military-installed government, that he “expressed openness to arranging a meeting at the right time” between her and Suu Kyi.

-A statement from the military government said: ”Depending on the circumstances after the completion of the judiciary process, we will consider how to proceed.”
+An August statement from the military government said that, "depending on the circumstances after the completion of the judiciary process, we will consider how to proceed.”

+Due to her age, the 33 years in prison that Suu Kyi now faces “amount to an effective life sentence against her,” said Robertson, adding that the convictions were aimed at keeping her out of politics and undermining her party's landslide 2020 election victory.

+Nay Phone Latt, a spokesperson for the National Unity Government opposition group, charged Myanmar's judiciary with being “completely unjust.”

 Suu Kyi, the daughter of Myanmar’s martyred independence hero Gen. Aung San, spent almost 15 years as a political prisoner under house arrest between 1989 and 2010.